 Minutes of the committee meetings will formally be recorded and circulated to the committee members within ten working days and be formally reviewed at the next appropriate Board of Directors meeting.

-The chair of the committee will submit an Annual Report of the work of the Committee to the Board of Directors to include reports on frequency of meetings, members’ attendance and any recommendations to address non-attendance or changes to membership, business conducted by the committee (cross referenced to its remit) and consideration of sub committee(s) business.
+The chair of the committee will submit an Annual Report of the work of the Committee to the Board of Directors to include reports on frequency of meetings, members’ attendance and any recommendations to address non-attendance or changes to membership, business conducted by the committee (cross referenced to its remit) and consideration of sub-committee(s) business.
 The purpose of the Annual Report is to ensure that the committee is working to its terms of reference.

 8. Limitations of Authority